Chatr: Phones

 When Chatr was launched, it initially only sold feature phones.
 It began introducing smartphones in conjunction with its launch of mobile data in 2011, although feature phones continue to make up a significant portion of the company's phone offerings.
 Additionally, Chatr SIM cards allow other GSM-based handsets to be used.

-Currently available devices are made by Samsung, ZTE, Motorola, Alcatel.
+Currently available devices are made by Nubia, Motorola, and Alcatel.
 In 2018, Chatr also added devices from Samsung to its line up along with one device from Huawei.
 Chatr formerly gave each phone a nickname (for example, "The Performer" or "The Steal") until its rebranding in 2015.

 SIM cards

 SIM cards from Chatr (available in Mini, Micro, and Nano sizes) are compatible with any GSM or HSPA+ device, such as those designed to be used with Rogers Wireless.
 This includes devices from Rogers itself, plus its mobile virtual network operators such as Fido and 7-Eleven Speak Out Wireless.
 Around June 2017, many retailers stopped advertising Chatr's $10 SIM card, and began offering it for sale online at Chatr's SIM card page.